hashicorp/terraform-aws-nomad/modules/install-nomad/README.md

 * `run-nomad`: Copy the [run-nomad script](https://github.com/hashicorp/terraform-aws-nomad/tree/master/modules/run-nomad) into `/opt/nomad/bin`.

-### Install supervisord

-Install [supervisord](http://supervisord.org/).
-We use it as a cross-platform supervisor to ensure Nomad is started whenever the system boots and restarted if the Nomad process crashes.

 ### Follow-up tasks

 After the `install-nomad` script finishes running, you may wish to do the following: